Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/introduction.rst

 .. note::

-   Please note that some tools work on bones' ends, while others work on bones themselves.
+   Please note that some tools work on bones' joints, while others work on bones themselves.
    Be careful not to get confused.